-A student who has been charged with an alleged violation of the Honor and Student Conduct Codes that will be resolved through a judicial board hearing may, prior to the deadline specified in the hearing notice, accept responsibility for all charges issued to him/her and request omission of the portion of the judicial board hearing in which incident information concerning the charges is presented to the hearing panel (see “Hearing Procedures” Part G).
+A student who has been charged with an alleged violation of the Honor and Student Conduct Codes that will be resolved through a judicial board hearing may, prior to the deadline specified in the hearing notice, accept responsibility for all charges issued to him/her and request omission of the portion of the judicial board hearing in which incident information concerning the charges is presented to the hearing panel (see “Hearing Procedures” Part 7).
 When the presentation of incident information is omitted, neither witnesses nor the case investigator participate in the hearing; and the hearing is closed to observers.
 However, the charged student retains the option to attend the hearing, the right to be accompanied during the hearing by a disciplinary process advisor, and the right to provide a written statement from one character reference to the hearing panel during the hearing (see “Rights of a Charged Student”).
 When the presentation of incident information is omitted, the hearing panel may discuss the incident informally with the charged student and ask questions during the hearing before deliberating to determine appropriate sanctions.

 A charged student’s request for omission of the presentation of incident information is granted by the Office of the Dean of Students only if the following conditions exist:

 - The charged student accepts responsibility for all charges of infraction issued to him/her – If a single charge includes both an A-level and a B-level option, the charged student must accept responsibility for the A-level option; and